boshtannik/embedded-nano-mesh/README.md

 ### Receive Method
-The `receive` method optionally returns received data in a `PacketDataBytes` instance in case if that packet was previously delivered by the network to this exact device.
+The `receive` method optionally returns received data in a `PacketDataBytes` instance in case if that packet was previously received by this exact device.

 ### Send Method
 The `send` method requires the following arguments: